Content Creators

 })

-When a player hovers the cursor over an item with an PointerEvents component, the cursor changes shape to hint to the player that the entity is interactive.
+When a player hovers the cursor over an item with an PointerEvents component, they see:

 // create entity